wimspaargaren/information-retrieval-project/idea document/ideadocument.md

 NOTE 2: while the complete specification should be ready by Week 4, you are strongly invited to start development as soon as possible
 The Project idea document will be assessed according to the Rubric reported in Table 2

+#The relevance to the course

+#The innovative and challenging of the project

+#The requirements/specifications of the application